mizrael/davidguida.net/src/_posts/2017-06-05-docker-wordpress-mysql-phpmyadmin.md

 there you go, our IPAddress.
 Copy it into the docker-compose file and run again&nbsp;docker-compose up -d .

 Now we need to create a db user.
 Open your browser and go to&nbsp;**http://localhost:8181/** , you will see the phpMyAdmin interface.
 Create the user, the db and set the allowed hosts to **%** .
 This way we will allow connections from every address.
-Again: **don&#8217;t do this on production!**
+Again: **don't do this on production!**

 Now all you have to do is to load&nbsp;**http://localhost:8080/** and setup your WordPress instance 🙂